 Plain text display terminal Graphic display Terminal The soft starter shall be upgraded (firmware 1.
-Download the latest version of language files here: Languages_Drives_VW3A1111 firmware which has to be 2.
-Save the downloaded file on your computer. prepared with adequate languages.
+Download the latest version of language files here: Languages_Drives_VW3A1111 update) with specific firmware which has to be prepared with adequate languages.
+2. Save the downloaded file on your computer.
 3. Unzip the file and follow the instructions of the ReadMe text file.